Alternative, a more remote route connecting Tusheti with Khevsureti.

 The trail then passes unremarkable Borola hill (2954) and turns north, towards Chanchakhismta hill (3024m).
 It the last mountaintop on your route so it´s worth visiting -

 but if you don´t want to, you can easily bypass it.
-From Chanchakhismta, descend west to the small pass and from here, descend to the Chanchakistskali valley
+From Chanchakhismta, descend west to the small pass and from here, descend to the Chanchakistskali valley starts

-Trail is quite obvious, it leads on the left side of the valley.
+The trail is quite obvious, it leads on the left side of the valley.
 Eventually, you will reach the bottom of the valley, where two larger streams come together.

 If you plan to continue to Khakhabo, a bit downstream is a good place to camp.
 If you plan to head to Datvisjvari pass, right ahead of you, on a hill behind a left tributary,